 Expanding on the high-level User Guide, the following samples and guides consider common use-cases and other features available with XML Compare and its included filters.

 Samples provide documentation, code, data files and ant scripts that can be run with an evaluation or the full product.
 The document, available on this website, describes the concepts behind each sample.
 The resources associated with each sample can be downloaded from Bitbucket.
-See https://bitbucket.org/account/user/deltaxml/projects/XCS (for Java) & https://bitbucket.org/account/user/deltaxml/projects/XCNS (for .NET) and look for the Download option against the sample that you are interested in.
 Bitbucket is a system for hosting repositories, owned by Atlassian.
 It allows DeltaXML to provide the latest version of our samples, making them available for download.
+See below for the links to Bitbucket.

 The samples are designed for use with very limited data and may not run efficiently or effectively with larger data files.